JHillard/RedAlert/docs/source/application.rst

 Todo Figure 1.

 It'll be different every time.
 Each time you start up RedAlert you'll need to do this.
 Login into Reddit and then allow the app.
-Your browwer will then redirect to a dead webpage.
+Your browser will then redirect to a dead webpage.
 Copy the access token there and paste it into the script.

 Todo Figure 2.